-The latest version of the MacBook Air released in November 2020 features the new Apple M1 chip processor, with 8-core CPU and 7- or 8-core graphics depending on which model you choose.
+The latest version of the MacBook Air released in 2022 features the new Apple M2 chip processor, with 8-core CPU, 10-core graphics and up to 24GB storage depending on which model you choose.
 It’s also compatible with WiFi 6.

 This development came slightly too late for me as I’d just invested in a new MacBook Pro, but it would have given me serious pause for thought!
 The MacBook Air is a great all-round lightweight machine, and packs a lot of performance into the entry-level version for the price.View prices on Amazon